-Among the many temples located in Andhra, one of the most magnificent is the Sri Uma Maheswara Temple also known as the Yaganti Temple or Yagantiswamy Temple.
-It is located in Yaganti which is in Kurnool of Andhra Pradesh.
-This temple is devoted to Lord Shiva and is supposed to have been built in the 15th century by kings Harihara and Bukka Raya of Sangama dynasty of Vijayanagara Empire.
+Yaganti Temple also known as Sri Uma Maheswara Temple or Yagantiswamy Temple is located in Yaganti which is in Kurnool of Andhra Pradesh.
+This temple is devoted to Lord Shiva and is supposed to have been built in the 15th century by kings Harihara and Bukka Raya of the Sangama dynasty of the Vijayanagara Empire.

 Yaganti Temple is extremely beautiful and is in the middle of the Yerramala Hills, surrounded by scenic beauty.
 Also, there are numerous caves in the hills around the temple where quite a lot of saints reside including the great Telugu saint and astrologer ‘Potuluti Veera Brahmam Garu.’